 Written judgments can be very long, and can contain long-winded technical arguments, and so it’s important to try and decipher the content of these judgments to get to the important points and to make sure you have understood their significance correctly.

 A useful thing to do can be to look for analyses online from lawyers, to see what they think the case means.
 Garden Court Chambers produce these, as does the Free Movement blog.
 These analyses can very legalistic though as they are not primarily intended for non-lawyers – we will be putting simplified explanations of some important cases (for non-lawyers) on this legal updates blog.

 This is also the kind of thing friendly lawyers can help with – without giving specific legal advice or taking on someone’s case, they could explain quickly what certain case law means.

 Deciphering case law

 Some of the very basics of how written judgments are presented can seem confusing.
 If you are not used to reading caselaw, just the front page of the important case of JB Jamaica could be off-putting.
 Below you will find some beginners’ tips on decoding some of the technical parts of caselaw language.
 This will allow you to get into the meat of the case, and see if it is important for you or someone you know.

-This blog post will use the important case of JB Jamaica as an example.
+This blog post will use the important case of JB Jamaica as an example (when it was heard in the Court of Appeal).
 JB Jamaica looks at two big issues – whether Jamaica should be on the clearly unfounded/White List, and whether JB’s case should have been put into the Detained Fast Track system.

 - ‘Neutral citations’ are widely used to refer to caselaw.
 These are a fairly new form of citation.
 Before these were used, each legal journal had their own way of citing cases, and there was a hierarchy of journals – meaning if a case was in a more important journal, it was thought to be more important.
 There is a different hierarchy in immigration and asylum cases (see below on country guidance cases and starred cases).